10tothepowerof6/10tothepowerof6/README.md

 A looping horror game where players:
 - Move through interconnected rooms.
 - Manage a **limited flashlight** that dims over time.
-- Detect and counter unique **anomalies** — failure means instant death.
+- Detect and counter unique **anomalies**, failure means instant death.

 ---

 ## ✨ About the nickname `10tothepowerof6`
 `10^6 = 1,000,000`, which sounds like “Triệu” in Vietnamese.
-It’s my way of mixing math, humor, and identity into one nickname. 😄
+It’s my way of mixing math, humor, and identity into one nickname.

 ---

 ## 🎲 Fun Facts
 - I may or may not have **ADHD** → when focused, I obsess over tiny details for hours.
 - Do I play games a lot?
-Not really — I’m too busy wondering *“How did they code this?”* 😅
+Not really — I’m too busy wondering *“How did they code this?”*
-- Sometimes I open Unity just to tweak one variable, then end up rewriting an entire system 🤣
+- Sometimes I open Unity just to tweak one variable, then end up rewriting an entire system

 ---